Huzaifa-code/package_manager_linux/README.md

 ### Contributions:
 Contributions and feedback are welcome!
 If you encounter issues or have suggestions for improvements, please [open an issue](https://github.com/Huzaifa-code/package_manager_linux/issues) or [submit a pull request](https://github.com/Huzaifa-code/package_manager_linux/pulls).

-### Why Choose Linux ?
-Linux provides a robust and customizable environment for computing needs, offering stability, security, and a wide range of software options through package management systems like this one.